Guide for the Perplexed

-- Like cures like.
-Conventional western medicine considers symptoms to be the result of a disease process and is ‘cured’ by using a medicine that opposes the symptoms – sometimes by direct suppression, ie: anti inflammatories, and sometimes by indirect route that leads to their removal, ie: antibiotics.
-According to Hahneman, the proper remedy for an illness is that substance, which in a healthy person, would produce the same set of symptoms exhibited in the sick person.
+Like cures like.
+Conventional western medicine considers symptoms to be the result of a disease process and is ‘cured’ by using a medicine that opposes the symptoms – sometimes by direct suppression, ie: anti-inflammatories, and sometimes by an indirect route that leads to their removal, ie: antibiotics.
+According to Hahnemann, the proper remedy for an illness is a substance, which in a healthy person, would produce the same set of symptoms exhibited in the sick person.

-Choosing the remedy, its potency, and dosing frequency are beyond the scope of this article – here again the sage advice of a trained health care practitioner is invaluable.
+Choosing the remedy, its potency, and its dosing frequency are beyond the scope of this article – here again, the sage advice of a trained healthcare practitioner is invaluable.
 Notable companies are Heel/BHI, the world’s largest manufacturer of combination homeopathic remedies, Boiron, Lutyes, and Delisos.

 - Old Testament